 You can't rename or move a Personal Folders .pst file while Microsoft Outlook is running or through the properties for the PST file in either Tools | Services or Outlook Today.

-If you are using Outlook 2003, 2007 or 2010, we recommend going into Control Panel, Mail and pointing Outlook to the moved pst instead of waiting for Outlook to prompt you to locate the moved pst.
+If you are using Outlook 2003 and newer, we recommend going into Control Panel, Mail and pointing Outlook to the moved .pst instead of waiting for Outlook to prompt you to locate the moved .pst.
 See New Method for details.

 New Method (Recommended)